SspStark/AI-ML/README.md

 It is also called as Artificial Neural Networks.
 - Artificial Neural Networks are based on the ideas of how the human brain works.

-Tryout the Google [Teachable Machine](https://teachablemachine.withgoogle.com/) ho understand how ML Software takes data and create a program to give the output.
+Tryout the Google [Teachable Machine](https://teachablemachine.withgoogle.com/) to understand how ML Software takes data and create a program to give the output.